artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 }
 ```

-So, to look at setting the size we've found it easiest to deal with setting the height of the SearchBar in our subclass on setFrame and setting the height of the new frame before it goes to the subclass.
-As the search bar doesn't change its height between state changes like text insertion it doesn't pose a problem.
+So, to look at setting the size we've found it easiest to deal with setting the height of the SearchBar in our subclass on `setFrame` and setting the height of the new frame before it goes to the subclass.
+As the search bar doesn't change its height between state changes like text insertion it should't pose a problem to have it hardcoded.

 ``` objc
 - (void)setFrame:(CGRect)frame {